stripe-samples/saving-card-without-payment/README.md

 ## How to run locally

-This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP for the two integration types: [using-webhooks](/using-webhooks) and [without-webhooks](/without-webhooks).
+This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP.

 Follow the steps below to run locally.